homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 - Removed options: Force values, Oscilate switch (now it always control swing), Auto Mode (you can add switches to control Dry and Fan mode) - now you can add additional switches and sliders to control these options.
 - Function to check latest Google Play app version.
 Thanks to @nanos !
 - Dependency updates.

+In addition to the version 4.0.0: versions from 4.0.1 to 4.0.3 fixes NPM issues, version 4.0.4 fix tefresh token timer, version 4.0.5 adds Eco Mode switch.